GitMoDu/ArduinoWindowsHost/README.md

 # ArduinoWindowsHost

-A lightweight framework for hosting Arduino‑style sketches on Windows (UWP / C++/WinRT).
+A lightweight framework for hosting Arduino‑style sketches on Windows (WinRT/WinUI3/WPF).
 It provides an emulated environment with `setup()`, `loop()`, and `serialEvent()` support, plus serial I/O integration.

 ---